imbrem/old-isotope-semantics/sections/free-model.typ

 #let region-rule = rule(name: "reg", $Γ ⊢ lwhere(β, L) lto sans(K)$, $Γ ⊢ β lto sans(L)$, $sans(L) ⊢ L lto sans(K)$)
 #align(center, proof-tree(region-rule))

-In general, we will often consider blocks and regions satisfying the _SSA property_; namely, that no variable is ever "shadowed."
-In particular, no two `let`-bindings may write to the same variable, and no `let`-binding may overwrite a variable from the environment.
-This assumption will make reasoning significantly simpler.
-One useful fact about the SSA property is that, if it holds for a given expression, it also holds for all sub-expressions of that expression.
-We will formalize this better, at first for bodies, later.

-#todo[talk about SSA property, $α$-equivalence. start with blocks...]

 We can generalize this slightly by fusing terminators, basic blocks, and regions into a single syntactic category, the _generalized region_, as follows:
 - _Generalized regions_ $r, s, t$: $lbr(lbl(ℓ), e) | lite(e, s, t) | llet(x, e); t | llet((x, y), e); t | lwhere(t, L)$
 Note that we remove dependencies on bodies $b$.
 One may also notice that the given grammar is slightly ambiguous: we can parse